cnpryer/huak/README.md

 ## Installation

-A PoC and an 0.1.0 are expected.
+A PoC, Alpha releases, and an 0.1.0 are expected.

-During the [PoC phase](https://github.com/cnpryer/huak/milestones) you'll need to explicitly install the latest pre-release available.
+During the [Alpha phase](https://github.com/cnpryer/huak/milestones) you'll need to explicitly install the latest pre-release available.

 Install with `pip`: